 As a service to our registered clients we are happy to see your pet out of hours in the event of an emergency.
-Our emergency service is provided every night and weekend by your own vets Carla and Mel.
+Our emergency service is provided every night and weekend by our own vets.

 In the event of an emergency: